goern/ludus/README.md

 }
 ```

 - Add this new event to event_configuration.py file in configs directory.
-You have to also add validator and formatter for it.
+You have to also add validator's schema object and the name of the formatter template to it.
 A sample configuration for Github Comment event is given below
 ```
 'github_comment': {
         'validator': github_comment_validator.schema,